Novel Energy Efficient UVC Autonomous Robotics Platform for Sustainable Strawberry Fungal Management

 Goal 3

 The third goal of the research is to develop the strawberry mold detection method.
 For this purpose, we have been collecting healthy strawberry images and gray mold strawberry images.
-Among them, 150 healthy strawberries and 300 gray mold images were collected.
-We are working on using computer vision technology to detect the gray mold on strawberries.
-At present, the images have been labeled, and the initial strawberry mold image detection has been performed.
+We have collected over thousands of images for this purpose.
+The images have been segmented which have yielded promising results in the detection of the diseased strawberry plants.

 Research results and discussion:

-The evaluation of the robotics platform has been conducted on the MTSU research farm.
+We have been working hard in implementing research.
+All three objectives of the research has achieved significant progresses with fruitful and concrete results.
+We have also performed systematic evaluation of the research on farms.
+Specifically, the evaluation of the robotics platform has been conducted on the MTSU research farm.
 Various tests have been performed for this purpose.
-Among them, it includes the test on the grassland and the test on the research plots.
+Among them, it includes the test on the grassland and the test on the research plot.
+We have also tested the system in farmer to understand the impacts of the robotics system on the actual farming.

 Optical Source Development